 Park at the west end of Lone Tree Road and ride it until it dead-ends.
 It begins as a straight 2-lane road among cultivated fields, but soon leaves them and winds and ascends without interruption through round, unpeopled grassy hillsides on a classic 1 ½-lane road without centerline, gradually steepening until you’ve doing short stretches of 10-12%.
 When you hit a stretch of real work, 15% or so, then go basically level, you’re near the end.
 You’ll see a saddle ahead of and above you and assume you’re heading for it, but well before you get there the road terminates at a mansion’s gate and you turn around and ride back.
 Since it’s a dead-end road with almost no houses after the first few miles, you can expect next to no traffic.

-Adding miles: It’s 12 miles from Lone Tree Road to the other local rides in Bestrides, San Juan Grade and Fremont Peak, both out of San Juan Bautista.
+Adding miles: It’s 12 miles from Lone Tree Road to the other local rides in Bestrides, San Juan Grade and San Juan Canyon Road, both out of San Juan Bautista.
 Midway between you pass Cienega Rd. (“see EN uh guh”), the most popular bike route in the area, an easy, charming, and gorgeous (in April) meander through riparian oaks and small, unpretentious farms that locals do as a loop and I would do as an out-and-back (18 miles one way), since the return on Hwy 25 is a drag.
 Another sweet little back road, discussed at length in the Adding Miles section of the San Juan Grade ride, is School Road, a few miles west of San Juan Bautista.
 A longer ride that’s reputed to be worth doing goes from Paicines to Panoche.